RealLencoSolutions/LencoSolutions-Light-Module/README.md

-# I changed to code to feature the Knight Rider thing that walks the light back and forth.
+# LencoSolutions light module info
-I also added brake lights and I polished the code a bit here and there.
+I started with the original ballance buddy project and added stuff like a brake function and knight rider animation.
-All credit go to the OP, much easier to change then to start.
+The code was also revised to make it non blocking and fast.
-Have fun, maybe contribute and check out my site for the hardware LencoSolutions.nl
+Have fun, maybe contribute and check out my site for the hardwar: LencoSolutions.nl